Donald-Berthelsen/CS4348-Proj3/devlog.md

-I can't use get_field directly for this, but I can reuse most of the code It would be good practice to also check the mode the file is open in while I do this While an incorrect open mode can only cause problems with bugs in the code, checks are useful to catch those bugs
+I can't use get_field directly for this, but I can reuse most of the code It would be good practice to also check the mode the file is open in while I do this While an incorrect open mode can only cause problems with bugs in the code, checks are useful to catch those bugs As for actually creating the file, that should be simple I need to create the file, then initialize the header block This means setting the magic number to 4348PRJ3 and the next block ID to 1 As well as zeroing out the bytes of root ID to be safe The unused bits don't need to be zeroed out since they are never accessed

+On second thought, checking file mode presents a new range of problems I hadn't thought about before I can check the file mode when getting a block for reading, that works fine But I can't check when writing because I don't yet have the concept of writing a block I was going to write records based on block and field index, but that would be incorrect Instead I need to write to a block in memory, then move that block to the file when done This also has to conform to the 3 in the chamber rule At the current level it doesn't change much, but this make the B-tree stuff more involved For now, I just need to also make a set block method
+I don't need a reset block method for the same reason I don't need to zero out blocks before use

+But I do need to initialize my storedBlocks to support modifying them

+I'm having some difficulty with data types in writing to the block in memory I tried to initialize using a byte array, but that was causing problems I'll instead manually initialize the arrays with bytes I was thinking about it wrong, I don't need an array for each block in memory I only need a single variable to store the block

+[12:35 am]
+I got it working using a byte array that I initialize to all zeroes I'll have to test to see if this broke print, but things look promising Turns out I just got confused for a bit, but byte arrays work fine After also fixing a small yet significant misspelling, and I have set_field working Working for strings that is, now I need to make it work for ints as well